The School of Education will recognize Bachelors, Master's, C.A.S. and Doctoral degree recipients at its 41st Annual Convocation Ceremony on:

 Manley Field House

-Graduates should arrive no later than 11:30 am, through the Student Entrance, and prepare to line up behind the blue curtain to the left of the stage.
+Graduates should arrive no later than 12:00 p.m., through the Student Entrance in the Football Wing, and prepare to line up behind the blue curtain to the left of the stage.
+Students should NOT enter through the Field House; that entrance is for guests only.

 Students and guests may not bring in purses or bags larger than 10" by 10" in size.